 Rich Monroe’s unique blend of local, regional, and international experiences, deliver dynamic perspectives, covering a broad range of media and marketing applications.

-A gifted trumpet player, Monroe spent four years traveling with the international musical road show, Up With People.
+A gifted trumpet player, he spent four years traveling with the international musical road show, Up With People.
 Musical tours included concerts in the United States, Canada, Mexico and Europe.
-Later as a concert promoter, Monroe combined multimedia, public relations, and marketing to sell out 90% of his concerts at venues such as Denver's Red Rocks Amphitheater and The Anaheim Convention Center in Los Angeles.
+Later as one of its concert promoters, Monroe combined his multimedia, public relations, and marketing skills to sell out nearly every concert assigned, at venues such as Denver's Red Rocks Amphitheater and The Anaheim Convention Center in Los Angeles.

 As an advance spokesman for Up With People, he gave frequent on-camera interviews.
 The road inspired him to seek a long-term career in broadcasting and after earning a Bachelor of Arts degree at Eastern Washington University, he was hired as an account executive at KVEW-TV Channel 42 in Kennewick, Washington.